SERG-Delft/cs4300/2021/index.md

 ## FAQ

+* _**How do I access the books and the papers?**_
+As a TU Delft student, you have full access to O'Reilly library.
+Create an account there.
+You can also find the papers using Google Scholar.
+If there is no open version available, you have access to IEEE, ACM, and other libraries via TU Delft VPN.

 * _**Are the reading compulsory?**_
 Yes.
 This is a seminar course.
 If you have any issue that would prevent you from reading the chapters, please e-mail me.